 (…existing texts…)

-NOTE 5—The link(s) that are requested for resetup are independent of the existing setup link(s) with an associated AP MLD.
-The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.
+NOTE 5—The link(s) that are requested for resetup by a non-AP MLD are independent of the existing setup link(s) between the non-AP MLD and the associated AP MLD.(#22304) The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.

 (…existing texts…)

 An AP MLD shall assign a single AID to a non-AP MLD upon successful ML setup.
-All the non-AP STAs affiliated with the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during ML setup.
+The assigned single AID shall not be used by any existing associated non-AP MLD or any existing non-MLD non-AP STA associated with any AP affiliated with the AP MLD.(#22027) All the non-AP STAs affiliated with the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during ML setup.

 An AP affiliated with an AP MLD shall not assign, to a non-AP MLD, an AID value that is less than 2n where n is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element, corresponding to each link that is accepted as part of the ML (re)setup, if at least one of the APs affiliated with the AP MLD belongs to a multiple BSSID set.